mrjgamble/K2DataScience/Projects/Project 1 - EDA/README.md

 We want to help the clothing retailer pick several days over the next few months that will maximize their exposure and minimize the chance of poor weather.

-This analysis will only outline an EDA, laying the groudwork for futher analysis, including predictive analysis if desired.

 ## Approach
+*Prior to beginning this EDA, an EDA mvp was completed to provide inital insights into the datasets.
+Details of this mvp can be found in the [nyc_mta_weather notebook](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/Project%201%20-%20EDA/nyc_mta_weather_eda_mvp.ipynb).*

-We will use two datasets to answer the question of which days are historically busy and pleasant in NYC:
+Two datasets were used to answer the question of which days are historically busy and pleasant in NYC:
 * Using turnstile data from the MTA will be our way to indicate the busyness of a day.
 * Weather data supplied from the NOAA will be used to identify pleasant weather days.